 - consent, for newsletter subscribers and certain processing in relation to organizing events – such as collecting and storing images;

-- necessity to enter and for the performance of a contract for registration information to participate to our events;
+- necessity to enter and for the performance of a contract for registration information to participate in our events;

-As for safeguards to your personal data, we directly apply the GDPR provisions to your personal data.
+In order to safeguard your personal data, we directly apply the GDPR provisions to your personal data.

 As a matter of principle, we do not engage in any onward transfers regarding your data, beyond the access that our processors have to your data.
-Exceptionally, we share personal data with our partners when we organize events jointly.
-We select carefully our processors and our partners, having regard to their stance related to privacy, to their adherence to the EU-US Privacy Shield Framework or their implementation of other mechanisms that ensure lawful transfers of personal data from the EU.
+We share personal data with our partners when we organize events jointly.
+We select carefully our processors and our partners, having regard to their stance related to privacy, and their implementation of mechanisms that ensure lawful transfers of personal data from the EU.